fmarino-ipzs/eid-it-wallet-docs/docs/en/how-to-read-spec.rst

 .. note::

-    If the Credential Issuer must authenticate the User, Section :ref:`credential-presentation:Digital Credential Presentation` is essential.
-If the Authentic Source providing User's attributes belongs to the public sector, Section :ref:`e-service-pdnd:e-Service PDND` is also essential.
+    If the Credential Issuer authenticates the User it must comply with Section :ref:`credential-presentation:Digital Credential Presentation`.
+If the Authentic Source providing User's attributes belongs to the public sector it must comply with Section :ref:`e-service-pdnd:e-Service PDND`.

 Authentic Source
 ^^^^^^^^^^^^^^^^^^^^